jimthompson5802/connection_solver/README.md

 # Connection Solver Virtual Assistant Testbed

 Experimental project to solve the [NYT Connection puzzles](https://www.nytimes.com/games/connections) using agentic workflow based on the [`langchain` ecosystem](https://python.langchain.com/v0.2/docs/introduction/).
 In particular used:
-* [`langchain`'s OpenAI LLM abstraction layer](https://python.langchain.com/v0.2/api_reference/openai/chat_models/langchain_openai.chat_models.base.ChatOpenAI.html#chatopenai) to interact with OpenAI's `gpt-4o` model
+* [`langchain`'s OpenAI LLM abstraction layer](https://python.langchain.com/v0.2/api_reference/openai/chat_models/langchain_openai.chat_models.base.ChatOpenAI.html#chatopenai) to interact with OpenAI's `gpt-4o` and `gpt-3.5-turbo` models
 * [`langgraph`'s stateful orchestration framework](https://langchain-ai.github.io/langgraph/tutorials/multi_agent/multi-agent-collaboration/#multi-agent-network) to manage the agent's workflow

 Historical NYT Connection Puzzles were used in testing the agent.
 Past puzzles can be found [here](https://word.tips/todays-nyt-connections-answers/).

 ## Connection Puzzle Description
 Connections is a word game that challenges players to find themes between words.
 The user is presented with 16 words and must create groups of four items that share something in common.
-For example: Tropical fruit: banana, mango, pineapple, guava.
+For example: **Tropical fruit**: banana, mango, pineapple, guava.

 ## Features of the Connection Solver Virtual Assistant Agent
 * Extract puzzle words from text file to setup the puzzle